Mueller Ultra-Juicer Review

 Starting with cucumbers, this juicer created 200mL of juice from 12 ounces of peeled cucumbers, with only a tiny amount of pulp and a slight bit of foam.
 This yield was a bit higher than the group average of around 180mL.
 With celery, the Ultra-Juicer generated an average amount of juice that had little to no pulp or foam but did separate.

-The performance of this juicer improved a bit when it came to orange juice, yielding just a bit more than the average product.
+This juicer yielded a bit more than average with the orange juice.
 There were only mild amounts of pulp, but we did notice that the juice was very foamy.
 Finally, the Ultra-Juicer finished out this metric with an excellent performance in our apple juice test.
 It yielded considerably more than average, with negligible pulp and only a little foam.

 Hard Produce

-Our subsequent tests focused on juice yield for hard produce like carrots, beets, and sweet potatoes.
-We noticed a definite performance drop here for the Ultra-Juicer but it still finished about average overall compared to the rest of the products.
+We noticed a definite performance drop for hard produce like carrots, beets, and sweet potatoes, but it still finished about average overall compared to the rest of the juicers.

-The performance then plummeted quite a bit when it came to juicing beets.
-The Ultra-Juicer yielded quite a bit less juice than other models and had some non-trivial amounts of foam — though the juice was essentially pulp-free.
-We also noticed that it sounded like the juicer was struggling quite a bit with larger chunks of beets, though this did get better when we cut up the produce smaller than we usually would.
+With beets, the Ultra-Juicer yielded significantly less juice than other models and had some non-trivial amounts of foam — though the juice was essentially pulp-free.
+We also noticed that it sounded like the juicer was struggling quite a bit with larger chunks of beets, though this did get better when we cut up the produce smaller.

 The Ultra-Juicer rebounded a bit with sweet potatoes, yielding an average amount of juice.
 It had mild amounts of pulp and just a bit of foam, but the motor again sounded like it was substantially struggling with the larger pieces.
 All in all, this juicer wouldn't be our first choice if you are looking for a product exclusively for hard produce.